christavanijzendoorn/christavanijzendoorn/README.md

 - Subjects:
   - :desert_island: Beaches and Dunes
-  - ⏳ Sediment transport by Wind :tornado: and Waves :ocean:
+  - ⏳ Sediment transport by Wind 🌪️ and Waves 🌊
   - :beach_umbrella: Nature-based solutions for challenges related to sea level rise and climate change

 - :partly_sunny: Out in the field to study sand tranport by the wind